1 - Chromosome Structure

 Human Karyotype and Staining

 A karyotype is an image of all of the chromosomes within a dividing cell, in which the homologous chromosomes (recall that one chromosome in a homologous pair is inherited from mom; the other chromosome is inherited from dad) are arranged in pairs (see Figure 1.9).
 The p arms are arranged above the centromere and the q arms are arranged below the centromere.
-Human autosomal chromosomes are numbered from the longest to the shortest chromosome, 1 to 22.
+Human autosomes (non-sex chromosomes) are numbered from the largest to the smallest chromosome, 1 to 22.
 The sex chromosomes are labeled X and Y.

-- What are three ways that scientists can distinguish one chromosome from another?
+- What are three ways that scientists can distinguish chromosomes from each other?

-A set of rules has been established to number the human chromosomes based on the size, centromere location, and major banding pattern.
-Additionally, dark and light regions are numbered within a chromosome.
-This numbering assists in determining where chromosome mutations occur and helps to delineate the exact location of the chromosome abnormality.
+A set of rules has been established to number the human chromosomes based on the size, centromere location, and banding pattern.
+Additionally, the dark and light bands that result from chromosome staining are numbered within a chromosome.
+This numbering assists in determining where chromosome mutations (deletions, duplications, etc.) occur and helps to delineate the exact location of the abnormality.
 For example, band 22q12 refers to chromosome 22, the long arm (q), region 1 (closest to the centromere), band 2.
-If a deletion removes a portion of chromosome 22, the exact location of that deletion could be identified based on this numbering system.
+If a deletion removes a portion of chromosome 22, the exact location of that deletion can be identified based on this numbering system.

 Fill in the blanks: